NICHOLAS85/dynamic-wall/README.md

 ./install --cron
 ```

-This will avoid installing any of the systemd service and timer files, as well as stop from installing the system-sleep script which is reliant on Systemd.
+This will avoid installing any of the systemd service and timer files.
+You will still be prompted if you want to install a system-sleep script, you can select n to skip this.

 A cronjob will automatically be generated for you.
 All config options should be adjusted in dynamicwall.config regardless of if you're using cron or systemd.